philippkirschner/PD_downsampler/README.md

 The shell script exec_pda.sh calls the software pda, that is used for calculation of phlyogenetic diversity complementarity.
 The path to the software needs to be specified in the script.

+The software is available here: http://www.cibiv.at/software/pda/#download

 The citation for pda:
 Chernomor, O. et al. Split diversity in constrained conservation prioritization using integer linear programming.
 Methods Ecol.
 Evol.
-6, 83–91 (2015).
+6, 83–91 (2015). http://dx.doi.org/10.1111/2041-210X.12299

-The software is available here: http://www.cibiv.at/software/pda/#download

-The shell script "extract_PD_compl_results.sh" extracts the values from the result files and the line numbers from the .out files need to be specified.
+The shell script "extract_PD_compl_results.sh" extracts the values from the result files and the line numbers from these .out files need to be specified.

+Note: This code has been scripted for a specific task and will not run without prior edits of the user - passages where such edits are necessary are commented.

 For information concerning the concept of phylogenetic diversity and related measures see:

-Faith 1992.
-Conservation evaluation and phylogenetic diversity, Biological Conservation, Volume 61, Issue 1, Pages 1-10, ISSN 0006-3207, https://doi.org/10.1016/0006-3207(92)91201-3
+Faith, D. P. Conservation evaluation and phylogenetic diversity.
+Biol.
+Conserv.
+61, 1–10 (1992). https://doi.org/10.1016/0006-3207(92)91201-3

-Note: This code has been scripted for a specific task and will not run without edits by the user - passages where such edits are necessary are commented.